zheksoon/onek/README.md

 );
 ```

-`useObserver` hook has no arguments and returns subscriber instance that should be passed to observable and computed values in order to get the component subscribed to them.
+`useObserver` hook has no arguments and returns subscriber instance that should be passed to `observable` and `computed` getters in order to get the component subscribed to them.
 While it's still correct to read observable values without passing the subscriber, changes to them won't rerender your component:

 ```js
 const [value, setValue] = observable(1);